Fermionic systems for quantum information people: Summary and remarks

 In the theory of correlation and entanglement, the characterization of these notions with respect to local maps is essential.
 The tensor product structure \eqref{eq:TPSA} is given only in the $\xi$-locally physical subalgebra $\f{\mathcal{A}}_\xi^\alleven\subseteq\f{\mathcal{A}}_Y^+$ of the whole physical subalgebra.
 The appearance of subspaces like $\f{\mathcal{A}}_{X_1X_2X_3\dots X_{\abs{\xi}}}^{--+\dots+}\subseteq\f{\mathcal{A}}_Y^+$ leads to conceptional novelties of the notions of fermionic correlation and entanglement, even for globally physical states.
-By the superselection, $X$-local \eqref{eq:Xlocal} and $\xi$-local \eqref{eq:xilocal} maps can be defined as the embeddings \eqref{eq:mapInjfp}, \eqref{eq:mIdExtfpBe} and products \eqref{eq:mTPfpTPfp} \eqref{eq:mTPfpBe} of physical maps, supplemented by physical maps acting on globally even operators having locally odd components.
-Sticking to physical maps (even maps annihilating odd operators) is of central importance, as only physical maps can be performed in the laboratory.
+By the superselection, $X$-local \eqref{eq:Xlocal} and $\xi$-local \eqref{eq:xilocal} maps can be defined as the embeddings \eqref{eq:mapInjfp}, \eqref{eq:mIdExtfpBe} and products \eqref{eq:mTPfpTPfp} \eqref{eq:mTPfpBe} of physically defined maps, supplemented by physically defined maps acting on globally even operators having locally odd components.
+In our point of view the maps are given on the whole algebra, so sticking to physically defined maps (even maps annihilating odd operators) is important, since maps acting on odd operators is not meaningful physically.

-We have also considered correlation and entanglement of fermionic modes with the fermion number parity superselection.
+We have also considered correlation and entanglement of fermionic modes with the parity superselection.
 We recovered that the two characteristic properties of correlation and of entanglement are split up \cite{Banuls-2007}.
-For correlation, factorizing expectation values of $\xi$-locally physical quantities (no correlation) \eqref{eq:Dfpupsunc} leads to weaker condition than $\xi$-LO-preparability (productness) \eqref{eq:Dupsprodfp}.
-Similarly for entanglement, statistical mixtures of uncorrelated modes \eqref{eq:Dfpupsconv} leads to a weaker condition than $\xi$-LOCC-preparability (separability) \eqref{eq:Dfpupssep}.
+For correlation, factorizing expectation values of $\xi$-locally physical quantities (no correlation) \eqref{eq:Dfpupsunc} leads to a weaker condition than $\xi$-LO-preparability (productness) \eqref{eq:Dupsprodfp}.
+Similarly for entanglement, statistical mixtures of uncorrelated modes \eqref{eq:Dfpupsconv} lead to a weaker condition than $\xi$-LOCC-preparability (separability) \eqref{eq:Dfpupssep}.